-We booked our cruise at least 9 months early so that we could pay on it over time.
+We booked our cruise at least 9 months early so that we could pay for it over time.
 It is a lifesaver!
 I knew about a year before what cruise I wanted to take so when we could, we booked!
 Book as early as you can; they often run discounts as well.
 When we booked it was buy one get the next person half off!

 2. Don’t wait to get your passports

 Ah yes.
 For those who don’t already have a current passport…get them asap!
 You don’t want to be living on the edge of your seat, praying your passport makes it in enough time.
 Too many things could go wrong and keep you from the cruise!
-It is honestly a huge relief when your get your passports and bookings done early.
+It is honestly a huge relief when you get your passports and bookings done early.

 3. Book all excursions through Royal Caribbean

-I’ve always heard that the boat waits for no one; but I’ve also heard that if you are on a Royal Caribbean provided excursion and there is a a delay in you getting back to the boat…it’ll wait for you.
+I’ve always heard that the boat waits for no one, but I’ve also heard that if you are on a Royal Caribbean provided excursion and there is a delay in you getting back to the boat…it’ll wait for you.
 Luckily I’ve never had to see if that’s true.
 But honestly, book through the cruise.
 They are usually much more safe and comfortable.
 Also, LOOK AT THE REVIEWS.
 Even though it might be booked through Royal Caribbean, sometimes there are reasons people don’t like the excursion.
 We found it so helpful to see what other people thought of the excursion before we booked them.

 4. Don’t be “those people” and come late to the Muster Drill

-If you don’t know, it is Maritime law to have a muster drill before/or as you leave the dock.
+If you don’t know, it is the Maritime law to have a muster drill before/or as you leave the dock.
 This ensures that the people know what to do in case of emergency.
 In reality, it should be a very fast process.
-But there are always those people…those people that are already in the pool or too drunk to realize it muster drill time that then causes everyone else stand in lines, close together, in sweltering heat until every passenger is accounted for.
+But there are always those people…those people that are already in the pool or too drunk to realize it muster drill time that then causes everyone else stands in lines, close together, in sweltering heat until every passenger is accounted for.
 Please. look around, get excited, check out your room but remember that the muster drill is coming!

 5. Use the room service (especially for breakfast)